wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 1. Availability options "Availability zone".

    "Availability set" for a region which does not have Availability Zones (such as Australia).
-Define a new one by specifying number of:
+Define a new one by specifying number of: REMEMBER:

    * <strong>fault domains</strong> = server racks, and
-   * <strong>Update domains</strong> = individual servers.
+   * <strong>Update domains</strong> = individual servers on each rack.
    <br /><br />

    [<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/">Pricing</a>]